cbfallesen/OSChallenge/README.md

 Experiment 1
 Experiment 2
 Experiment 3 (Combination of 1 and 2)
 There are two separate improvements, both are an implementation of their own idea.
 The third experiment is a combination of the two improvements, into one implementation.
 This is however not the fastest implementation, and therefore our final program is the one called experiment 2.
+All three experiments yield 100 % reliability.

 Some specific experiments we have done:
 Is multithreading faster than multi-processing?